-Should be made through the link provided here Transcript Request and you should allow at least 4 to 6 days for processing.
+You should make the request through the link provided here, Transcript Request, and allow at least 7 to 10 days for processing.

 Students should follow up with the institution(s) to determine if the school, college, or university needs an electronic copy.
 Please reach out to your school counselor to request this.